Grading and Progression

 A student may withdraw from a single course, or from the University completely, and be eligible to receive a "W" for the course(s).
 This grade will indicate that the student will not receive credit for the course, nor will the course be computed in the student's GPA.

 The student must withdraw from the course within the date and time specified in the online Schedule of Classes Term Codes and Dates and the Academic Calendars.
 If an official (full) withdrawal occurs prior to completing 60% of the semester or term, a pro-rated portion of all federal financial aid received during the semester will have to be returned within 45 days of withdrawal.

-"CR" is used only in giving credit for Chapel attendance, credit by examination, courses designed for evaluation with no grade description, and all courses accepted in transfer.
+"CR" is used only in giving credit for Chapel attendance (when transcribed and if part of the academic record), credit by examination, courses designed for evaluation with no grade description, and all courses accepted in transfer.

 "NC" indicates a non-credit experience.
 It is not a failing grade, but the student must register for the course again to pursue credit.

 A student's relative progress toward a degree is measured in part by the grade point average.
 To determine the grade points earned in each course, simply multiply the number of credit hours for the course by the grade point value of the grade received.

 For example, a student who made an "A" in a three-hour course would receive 12 grade points for the course (3 credit hours x 4 = 12 grade points).